Goliworks/Quark/README.md

 ## Features

-- Easy configuration in TOML file.
+- Easy configuration in TOML files.
 - Automatic HTTPS configuration simply by specifying certificates in the config file.
 - Native IPv6 support (alongside IPv4) thanks to dual-stack sockets.
 - HTTP/2 by default for HTTPS connections.
+- Load balancing with support for Round Robin, Weighted Round Robin, and IP Hash algorithms.
 - Simple capabilities for serving static files.

 ## Installation and configuration